 - The low mood due to burnout tends to be related to parenting specifically, and not other aspects of life (such as work).

-It’s important to know that if you feel like you might be experiencing burnout then you’re not alone.
+It’s important to know that if you feel like you might be experiencing parental burnout then you’re not alone.
 Help is available.
 You don’t have to suffer in silence.
 In fact, getting help early may prevent burnout developing into depression.
-Treatment for burnout may include:
+Burnout treatment may include: